WHAT DO I NEED TO PROVE TO GET COMPENSATION THROUGH AN ASBESTOS TRUST FUND?

 Finally, claimants should be prepared to present evidence establishing a link between asbestos exposure at the covered facility and mesothelioma.
 How challenging this will be depends on the specific facts of the case.
 That being said, a mesothelioma diagnosis, by definition, strongly implies asbestos exposure at some point in the past.
 If an employee worked at a facility where asbestos was present and then later developed mesothelioma, it is likely that there is a link between the two phenomena.

-At Richmond Vona, LLC, our personal injury attorneys have the skills, experience, and legal knowledge to handle mesothelioma claims.
+At Richmond Vona, LLC, our personal injury attorneys have the skills, experience, and legal knowledge to help you file a Buffalo asbestos trust fund claim.
 We will protect your rights.
 To schedule your free, no obligation consultation, please contact our legal team today.
 With an office location in Buffalo, we serve communities all around Western New York, including in Erie County, Monroe County, Livingston County, and Wyoming County.